 Why CINA-LVO matters and how it works

 Any medical professional can use CINA-LVO for each individual emergency patient by quickly and easily uploading CT angiographies of the skull base arteries to Radailogy.
-In medical institutions, this AI software can also do its work automatically in the background in order to fully benefit from its triage potential.
+In medical institutions, this AI assistant can also do its work automatically in the background in order to fully benefit from its triage potential.

 The triage of arterial ischemic strokes is essential for everyone involved, i.e., patients, clinicians and radiologists.